SoftwareAG/webmethods-api-control-plane-agent-azure/docs/authentication.md

 This section details how to assign a Service principle for API Management service.

-The agent implementation for Azure API Gateway supports various implementations of **AzureAuthentication** interface provided by **AWS SDK**.
+The agent implementation for Azure API Gateway supports various implementations of **AzureAuthentication** interface provided by **Azure SDK**.

 Ensure that you have created an Service principle in Azure with the following roles assigned: